>Some Change Of Ten Pounds_2025

 >IG

-I remember the metallic taste of change as a child, sucking on the coppers my Grandmother gave me after collecting her prescription.
-She’d give me and my sister the change from a ten pound note, that we’d spend on sweets.
-At that time those pennies were actually bronze, unlike there copper-coated steel counterparts that fill our pockets now.
-And though they no longer mint them that way, the bronze lives on—still legal tender, still part of our everyday, echoes from the past now collected from circulation and reimagined in the form of a bird.
+At that time those coins were actually bronze, unlike there copper-coated steel counterparts that fill our pockets now.
+And though they no longer mint them that way, the bronze lives on — still legal tender, still part of our everyday, echoes from the past now collected from circulation and reimagined in the form of a bird.
 A parakeet, a bright green bird, out of place, has made its home amid the grey skies of London.
-An invasive species, yes—but also something beautiful becoming part of the city’s identity, something foreign that brings life.
+An invasive species, yes — but also something beautiful becoming part of the city’s ever shifting identity, something foreign that brings life.

 Back<